Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Experiments

 Table \ref{tab:retrieval} shows the results.
 We first observe that the type of memory output mixer plays a significant role here (second block from top).
 The \textit{sum mixer} tends to underperform other mixing strategies on SWDE, while both the simple \textit{dynamic scalar} mixing and \textit{dynamic vector} mixing strategies perform similarly; our ablation on the window size (below) is conducted with the dynamic vector mixing strategy.\looseness=-1

 Next, as expected, the window size is an important parameter for the performance of HQLT on these tasks overall.
 However, breaking down the performance on the task level, there are mixed results.
 For example, increasing the window size from 64 to 128 yields large degradation on SWDE (from 20.0 down to 16.9), while increasing it up to 512 yields an effective improvement (SWDE accuracy going up to 22.9).
 Similarly, increasing the window size from 64 to 128 yields a large improvement on FDA (from 10.9 to 17.9) but increasing it further to 256 yields degradation (down to 15.1).
 These observations confirm previously reported sensibility of these tasks \citep{yang2024gated}.
 Nevertheless, overall, we observe gradual performance increase on \textit{average} by increasing the window size from the default value of 64 to 512, and finally up to 1024.
-However, this performance gain is not for free: increasing the window size increases the compute requirement for HQLTs (see further discussion on this compute-performance trade off in Appendix \ref{app:cost}).
-Finally, by increasing the parameter count to 1.3B, HQLT with a tiny window size of 64 still yields a large improvement over the standalone DeltaNet on FDA.\looseness=-1
+Another interesting comparison is between HQLT with a window size of 1024 and the baseline transformer trained with the same window size (second row); we obtain a large improvement (40.4 vs.~29.0) showing the benefit of an extra FW-memory that covers a larger context, even though retrieval is not the main strength of FW-memory.
+Finally, by increasing the parameter count to 1.3B, HQLT with a tiny window size of 64 still yields a large improvement over the standalone DeltaNet on FDA.
+The compute requirements for HQLTs are discussed in Appendix \ref{app:lm} and \ref{app:cost}. \looseness=-1